vxrbjnmgtqpz/v0EtNXHdB94LSfy3xmP5ZrAjxF7WgQKcv1uYnVqpoUJeR36lGzCAMb2DshkTiwO8n/JAMNET_MANIFESTO.md

 - **Musicians**: "Play for exposure, maybe get paid"
 - **Developers**: "Build for free, hope for attribution"
 - **Compute Owners**: "Burn electricity solving meaningless puzzles for imaginary money"
-- **Creators**: "Accept that technology extractsvalue from your work"
+- **Creators**: "Accept that technology extracts value from your work"

 **We reject this paradigm entirely.**